 Not many people in the writing community know this story, so deep breath and here goes.
 Twenty years ago, I was diagnosed with Graves’ disease.
 At the time, my GP and endocrinologist ignored the full-body rash I had.
 I’ve told every doctor I’ve had since that I’ve never felt right since the radioactive “cure” I was made to literally swallow.
-The last two and a half years of my life have been a kind of painful hell that doctors, physiotherapists, osteopaths, and chiropractors couldn’t figure out.
-I then learned that Graves’ is often a misdiagnosis for Lyme disease.
-Remember that rash that went ignored?
-I don’t have any pictures of it, but that’s okay, because all I have to do is Google “Lyme full body rash,” and plenty of photos of what I had come up.
-I’m told I’m being worked up for a chronic Lyme diagnosis, and I’m finally getting treatment as a result, but my path out of pain is non-linear and uncertain.
+The last two and a half years of my life have been a kind of painful hell that doctors, naturopaths, physiotherapists, osteopaths, and chiropractors haven’t been able to figure out.
+(UPDATE Dec 2021: Some stuff has been figured out.
+Some stuff is still underdiagnosed.
+Currently waiting for my third surgery since I wrote this post.)
 Now you have context for why I wrote this non-exhaustive list of writing advice that has a ring of ableism to it:

 - “Write everyday,” goes the flawed adage.
 With antibiotics, I average seven days a month where I can’t feel all my muscle dysfunction creeping back in.
 I have to be careful not to further injure myself, so, no, I cannot write everyday, and it makes me feel less than every time I read “write everyday” advice that doesn’t make allowance for disabled writers.